 Lone workers operating in the Property sector face potentially challenging situations as they enter client homes alone, work late hours, carry out maintenance and may deal with sensitive situations, such as evictions.
-Such environments mean that Housing employees can be exposed to a range of environmental and interpersonal risk.
+Such environments mean that housing employees can be exposed to a range of environmental and interpersonal risks.

 Travelling on the road is one of the greatest and most uncontrollable risks workers around the world face each day.
 Travel risks are not always immediately considered, yet many employees regularly spend time travelling between appointments and properties.

 Unfortunately, violence and aggression sometimes occurs within the Property industry, particularly for those in real estate who meet with clients alone and behind closed doors.

 If a lone worker suffers from a medical emergency, such as a heart attack or fainting, receiving immediate support and alerting emergency services could prove difficult without nearby colleagues.